 Finding Support

 If you are concerned about when to approach the situation and exactly what you want to say, a therapist can provide you with a lot of support.
-Your therapist can provide you tools to manage your anxiety if you’re nervous about the situation.
+Your therapist can provide you with tools to manage your anxiety if you’re nervous about the situation.
 They can also help you put together a game plan if you need a script for what to say about your plans to adopt.

-You might consider seeking help about this issue in an adoption support group.
+You might consider seeking help with this issue in an adoption support group.
 Many hopeful adoptive parents have been in your situation.
 While they can’t tell you what to do, they can relay their own experiences so that you can weigh your options and determine which one is most suitable for you.
 Having the additional support can help you determine exactly what you want to say and when you want to say it.

-If your company doesn’t offer employee adoption benefits, you can encourage them to start such a program by reaching out to the Dave Thomas Foundation about their Adoption-Friendly Workplace program.
+If your company doesn’t offer employees adoption benefits, you can encourage them to start such a program by reaching out to the Dave Thomas Foundation about their Adoption-Friendly Workplace program.
 Their mission is to make adoption an affordable option for every employed adoptive parent.
 Just visit their site at AdoptionFriendlyWorkplace.org or call them at 1-800-ASK-DTFA (1-800-275-3832.)

 Founder of Lifetime Adoption, adoptive mom, adoption expert, and Certified Open Adoption Practitioner (C.O.A.P).